- Dealer websites

 If Dealer wishes to control its DNS service, Dealer must provide 321 Ignition two (2) weeks written notice to coordinate the DNS transfer.
 In doing so, Dealer accepts full responsibility for (i) all security at the DNS level, (ii) upkeep and maintenance of all relevant SSL Certificates, and (iii) all record-keeping at the DNS level.
 Additionally, 321 Ignition will pass on all reasonably required development and administrative costs, including a fixed additional charge of $150/month, reasonably incurred expenses, and development and administration time related to the maintenance of this service billed at $125/hr, such rates in this paragraph being subject to change upon thirty (30) days notice by 321 Ignition.

 Ownership of Intellectual Property.
-Company is the exclusive owner of all software, documentation and other materials supplied to or created for Dealer (including revisions, modifications and enhancements thereto) and any other specifications, documentation, ideas, know-how, techniques, processes, inventions or other intellectual property that Dealer or its licensors or suppliers may develop, conceive or provide in connection with Company’s performance of the Services, including all patents, copyrights and other intellectual property rights thereto (“Work Product”).
+Company is the exclusive owner of all software, documentation and other materials supplied to or created for Dealer (including revisions, modifications and enhancements thereto) and any other specifications, documentation, ideas, know-how, techniques, processes, inventions or other intellectual property that Company or its licensors or suppliers may develop, conceive or provide in connection with Company’s performance of the Services, including all patents, copyrights and other intellectual property rights thereto (“Work Product”).
 Dealer owns its trademarks and all information and data directly or indirectly supplied to Company or supplied by Dealer’s customers or customer prospects.
 Company grants Dealer a nonexclusive worldwide license to use and sublicense the Work Product during the term of this Agreement for purposes of utilizing the Services pursuant to these Terms and Conditions.
-Notwithstanding anything else herein to the contrary, Dealer shall have the right to collect, own and use anonymous website and transaction data for purposes of improving, analyzing and promoting its services.
+Notwithstanding anything else herein to the contrary, Company shall have the right to collect, own and use anonymous website and transaction data for purposes of improving, analyzing and promoting its services.

 (A) Warranty.
 Company warrants that Company’s products and services will be of a professional quality conforming to generally accepted industry standards and that they will not infringe the intellectual property rights of any third parties.